Ulm-IQO/qudi-core/docs/setup/installation.md

 > [variant 1](#variant-1-python-standard-library).

 If you are using Anaconda or Miniconda Python distributions, this is probably the way to go for you.
-This method uses `conda` to create the Python 3.8 environment.
+This method uses `conda` to create the Python 3.9 environment.

+If you have not installed a distribution yet, you should install the latest version of [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) first.

 You can find OS specific commands to create the environment below.